 The following articles highlight the challenges faced by Malaysian persons with disabilities in accessing banking and financial services:

 Financial institutions must make their services accessible, non-discriminating and inclusive to all persons with disabilities:

-- Non-discriminating policies against persons with disabilities.
+- Non-discriminating policies towards persons with disabilities.